Navigate This Page

 Can I use quotas on both Hub and Recruit projects?

-Yes.
-On Hub projects you can set quotas based on screener questions or project tags.
+• Yes, on Hub projects you can set quotas based on screener questions or project tags.
 On Recruit projects you can set quotas based on screener questions, project tags, or Recruit characteristics.

 Will quotas impact invitation targeting on my Recruit project?